sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 Almost **<font color='red'>110</font>** questions and still counting, I've been contributing to this post on a regular basis.
 This is beneficial for anyone who wants to recall their knowledge on information security topics.
 This can also be used as a **Guide** to prepare for Information Security Openings.
 The Information Security topics were intentionally shuffled to achieve robustness.

-> ## **Errata**
+> ## ***Errata & Contributions***

 Eventhough I have taken every care to ensure the accuracy of the content, mistakes do happen.
-Incase if you come across any mistake or typos, either you can write to me or **you can pull the repository and make changes wherever neccessary**.
+Incase if you come across any mistake or typos, either you can write to me or **you can go to the repository and make changes wherever neccessary**.
 Any one of that will be highly appreciated.
-{: .notice}

-> ## **Contribution**

 Contribution to this guide is welcome.
-You can either write to me or **you can pull this repository**.
-Credits will definitely be given to your name aside the question.
 {: .notice}

+> ## ***The Repository***

+You can find it [here](https://github.com/sh4nx0r/sh4nx0r.github.io) {: .notice}

 ---